Key takeaways

 OTA (online travel agent)

-Online sites that sell your hotel rooms, helping generate added revenue and bookings for your hotel.
+Online platforms that sell hotel rooms, helping generate additional bookings and revenue.

 OTB (on the books)